-The Sony PlayStation 2 (PS2) can be a tricky system to emulate properly, even more so than with the PS1.
-Setup is more complex than classic 8 & 16-bit consoles, and the emulation itself is much more demanding on your device’s hardware.
+The PlayStation 2 can be a tricky system to set up in RetroArch as well as the emulation itself is quite demanding on your system’s hardware.

 If you are looking to play PS2 games on RetroArch fully upscaled to 4K, then you will require a decent specification PC with a good graphics card.
-But don’t let that put you off, good performance can be achieved with modest setups too.
-Here’s a quick guide on how to set up RetroArch for PS2.
+But don’t let that put you off, solid performances can be achieved with modest setups too.

 - Have at least one PS2 game disc image ready to test – These are typically .iso or .bin files.